shuiruge/Tensor-calculator/README.md

 Tensor-calculator
 =================

-Here is a programme that can calculate the basic tensors in general relativity wirtten by Mathematica.
+Here is a programme that can calculate the basic tensors in general relativity wirtten by <i>Mathematica</i>.

 I used to calculate the tensors in Walker-Robertson metric in one sunny afternoon.
 It spent me 3 hours, but failed.
 So, I made up my mind to do this.

 It's not over.
-But, since I still do not famillar with Mathematica, I take a lot of time to make it better.
+But, since I still do not famillar with <i>Mathematica</i>, I take a lot of time to make it better.

 <hr>